 As you can see, we give you everything you need to get your Texas LTC online with ease.
 Getting this certification means you can now legally conceal or open carry.
-You do have to meet all the qualifications to either open carry or conceal carry, as the rules for each are still different, but the LTC either has been combined into one.
-The Texas LTC online is good for five years.

 - Pass a background check, ruling out any applicants that may have a disqualifying criminal history

 - Be at least 18 years of age

 - Possess and maintain a clean criminal and psychological record